Cheatallin/BCA_Results/Readme.txt

     A6~C6 for each 0.4g/l standard
     Ax~Cx for each unknown proteins
-If plate setup followed in that way, then delete all the other empty column The "Sample.xlsx" will be shown in this folder
+If plate setup followed in that way, then delete all the other empty column The "Sample.xlsx" and "Sample.csv" will be shown in this folder

 #Notes
 Remember that this template is only having two unknown proteins